simar437/Distributed-Election-System-Paxos/readme.md

 ### Test 4
 One proposer, one acceptor
 ### Test 5
-All proposers and acceptors, No delay (may take longer to run), Anyone could win
+All proposers and acceptors, No delay (will take longer to run), Anyone could win
 ### Test 6
 All acceptors running, M1 running and killed before accept phase.
-M2 started afterwords.
+M2 started afterward.
 ### Test 7
 All acceptors running, M1 running and killed after accept phase.
-M2 started afterwords.
+M2 started afterward.
 M1 should win.
 ### Test 8
 All proposers and acceptors, M1 with a delay of 3000ms, M2 with a delay of 2000ms, M3 with a delay of 1000ms.
 ### Test 9